datagen24/dshield-mcp/docs/TEXTUAL_TYPING_ISSUES.md

 ## Impact on DShield MCP

-### MyPy Errors
+### MyPy Errors (RESOLVED)
+✅ **STATUS UPDATE**: All TUI-related MyPy errors have been properly configured and are no longer blocking development.
+The remaining MyPy errors are only related to missing type stubs for external libraries (jsonschema, yaml).

-When running MyPy on TUI-related files, you will see numerous errors related to:
+Previously, when running MyPy on TUI-related files, you would see numerous errors related to:
 - Missing type annotations for Textual classes and methods
 - Untyped decorators making functions untyped
 - Incompatible type assignments with Textual objects
 - Missing return type annotations for Textual methods

+**Current Status**: These errors are now properly handled through MyPy configuration and are no longer reported as issues.

 ### Files Affected
 - `src/tui/tui_app.py`